SEE MORE FLUORESCENT MINERALS:

 Tozour Family's Fluorescent Rocks Page 13:

-Radioactive Fluorescent Minerals
+Radioactive Fluorescent Minerals (2D Only)

 Gamma Radiation